rsksmart/rif-relay-contracts/Readme.md

     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**
 2. To query allowed tokens run `npm run allowed-tokens <NETWORK_NAME>`.
 This will display them on the console.
 3. To remove a sepecific token, run `npm run remove-tokens <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
-    - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be removed on the available verifiers
+    - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be removed on the available verifiers.
     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
-This should be the same network name as the one used to deploy the contracts**
+This should be the same network name as the one used to deploy the contracts**.

 ### UtilToken Minting